CSCfi/csc-user-guide/docs/apps/qiskit.md

 Qiskit is open-source software for working with quantum computers at the level of circuits, pulses, and algorithms.

 !!! info "News"
-     **15.7.2023** Installed `qiskit/0.43.2` with all the qiskit packages and added support for CUDA-acceleration.
+     **15.7.2023** Installed `qiskit/0.43.2` with all major Qiskit packages and added support for CUDA-acceleration.

 ## Available